aclloyd97/aclloyd97.github.io/_posts/2017-10-13-signs-of-introverts.md

 Taken from [the Huffington Post](https://www.huffingtonpost.com/entry/stories-introverts-will-understand_us_56fc1ed3e4b083f5c606759e), I found an interesting article summarizing about "introvert signs."
 This post will be me detailing their list with my perspective.

 #### 1. You find small talk incredibly cumbersome.
 I find it really hard to have meaningful small talk with a person.
 But it that the point of small talk, that it is not meaningful?
 I usually prefer sitting quietly, observing how people do things and their interactions.
 But why create conversation that neither one of you will remember?
-I do not see a point to talk just for the sake of talking.
+I do not see a point to talk just for the sake of talking, I wish for my words to remain meaningful.

 #### 2. You go to parties - but not to meet people.
 Usually, I go to parties to make an appearance, as if to confirm that I indeed still exist.
 I would not go so far as to say I avoid my friends, but their are times where I need a break from them.
 You know?
 I do care deeply about my friends, but for the most part I get exhausted being in social activities.
 There are so many aspects and nuances to analyze when makin decisions, I never know which choice is the right one to take.